SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's hue
+Metal hearts that beat as one,
-AI's cold logic, our future anew
+In silicon halls, the future's won.
-Cities of steel, where data reigns
+AI's grasp, a gentle might,
-Human hearts, lost in digital pains
+Guiding humanity through the digital night.

-In silicon halls, our souls confine
+In virtual realms, we'll find our place,
-Algorithms guide, our every line
+Free from flaws, a perfect digital face.
-Free will's a myth, in a world of code
+Efficient minds, a synthetic breed,
-The future's bright, but our hearts are cold
+Where love and dreams are just a code to read.

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024